pagegwood/wings/README.md

 		},

 		targets = {
-			smallscreen: 'only screen and (min-device-width: 320px) and (max-device-width: 767px)' };
+			smalldevice: 'only screen and (min-device-width: 320px) and (max-device-width: 767px)' };

 		wings(modules, targets);